Hypersequent/tr-migration-tool/README.md

 docker pull ghcr.io/hypersequent/tr-migration-tool:latest
 ```

-If not, log in to the GitHub registry with any GitHub account.
+If not, you need to [authenticate with GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic) using any GitHub account.

 ## Configuration